© Marek Uliasz | Dreamstime.com

 HDL vs. LDL: The Winner?

 So in the HDL vs. LDL debate, could both levels be equally important?
 Not necessarily.
 A 2016 study that focused on the protective benefits of high HDL levels found that high HDL didn’t afford much heart attack protection if LDL and triglyceride levels were beyond their normal or healthy range.
-Study participants who had healthy LDL and triglyceride levels,

 “There’s no question that HDL does have a protective role, as we also confirm in the study, but HDL has been hyped-up,” says senior author Michael Miller, MD, professor of cardiovascular medicine at the University of Maryland School of Medicine and preventive cardiologist at the University of Maryland Medical Center.
 “HDL really should be viewed as a third priority, with LDL on top and triglycerides second.”

 So that settles it.
 The winner of HDL vs. LDL is LDL… right?
+Maybe.

 What About Triglycerides?